News News News News

 __________________________________________________________

-Welcome to this Ralph McTell Site
+Welcome to this Ralph McTell Fansite

-On this site you will find articles, reviews and interviews on Ralph McTell and his music, including a comprehensive Discography.
-Use the menu at the top of the page to find your way around.
+On this site you will find Articles, Reviews and Interviews on Ralph McTell and his music, and a comprehensive Discography.

-If you would like to add a
+If you would like to add your own

-Guestbook.
-You can also use this to ask any questions on Ralph's music or recordings- if we don't know the answer we probably know a man who does!
+Please feel free to leave a message on the Guestbook.
+You can also use this to ask any questions on Ralph's music or recordings - if we don't know the answer, we probably know a man who does!

-Andy Langran and John Beresford
+John Beresford

 Email